 Two Junior School productions are staged each year, giving children a chance to perform in front of parents and fellow pupils.
 Senior School pupils can participate in two annual productions which are usually staged in a professional theatre.
 They also have the chance to be a part of the world’s largest arts festival, the Edinburgh Fringe.

 Both Junior and Senior pupils have enjoyed tremendous success in Trinity Guildhall exams which they are given the chance to take.
 In addition, co-curricular dance classes are organized by the Drama department and are available to Junior and Senior School pupils.
-Every two years a trip to New York is organised, giving senior pupils the chance to experience Broadway and take part in workshops with some of its stars.
+Every two years a trip either to Italy (Venice and Verona) or New York is organised, giving senior pupils the chance to experience live shows and take part in workshops, learning about all elements of the performing arts.

 What do our pupils think of Drama at St Leonards?
 Enter stage left: Year 12 pupils Guy, Oliver and Anna…